HiamBucky/ParseTrafficData/README.md

 -use the python file to import the data into the base either from the http://opendata.imet.gr/ (the specific link is inside the code) or via json file

--use juputer notebook, python with sklearn and pyspark to run machine learning classifaication for traffic congestion prediction
+-use juputer notebook, python with sklearn or pyspark with mllib to run machine learning classiffication for traffic congestion prediction